550 5.4.7: Delivery Time Expired

 Common Causes

-• The recipient server was unreachable for the entire delivery window
+• The recipient's server was unreachable for the entire time your server was trying

 How to Fix This